CHEK2 c.715G>A, p.Glu239Lys

 PM3

-According to standard ACMG guidelines, the rule for PM3 is: 'Detected in trans with a pathogenic variant (for recessive disorders)'.
-There is no evidence provided of this variant being detected in trans with another pathogenic variant.
-Therefore, PM3 is not applied.
+According to standard ACMG guidelines, the rule for PM3 is: "Detected in trans with a pathogenic variant (for recessive disorders)".
+The evidence for this variant shows no data on trans configuration with another pathogenic variant.
+Therefore, this criterion is not applied.

 PM4

-According to standard ACMG guidelines, the rule for PM4 is: 'Protein length changes due to in-frame deletions/insertions or stop-loss variants'.
-There is no evidence that this variant causes a protein length change.
-Therefore, PM4 is not applied.
+According to standard ACMG guidelines, the rule for PM4 is: "Protein length changes due to in-frame deletions/insertions or stop-loss variants".
+The evidence for this variant shows it is a missense change with no impact on protein length.
+Therefore, this criterion is not applied.

 PM5

-According to standard ACMG guidelines, the rule for PM5 is: 'Novel missense change at an amino acid residue where a different pathogenic missense change has been seen'.
-There is no supporting evidence that another pathogenic missense change at this residue has been reported.
-Therefore, PM5 is not applied.
+According to standard ACMG guidelines, the rule for PM5 is: "Novel missense change at an amino acid residue where a different pathogenic missense change has been seen".
+The evidence for this variant shows no other pathogenic missense variant at codon 239.
+Therefore, this criterion is not applied.

 PM6

-According to standard ACMG guidelines, the rule for PM6 is: 'Assumed de novo, but without confirmation of paternity and maternity'.
-There is no evidence to suggest this variant is de novo.
-Therefore, PM6 is not applied.
+According to standard ACMG guidelines, the rule for PM6 is: "Assumed de novo, but without confirmation of paternity and maternity".
+The evidence for this variant shows no data on de novo status.
+Therefore, this criterion is not applied.

 PP1

-According to standard ACMG guidelines, the rule for PP1 is: 'Co-segregation with disease in multiple affected family members'.
-There is no familial segregation data provided.
-Therefore, PP1 is not applied.
+According to standard ACMG guidelines, the rule for PP1 is: "Co-segregation with disease in multiple affected family members".
+The evidence for this variant shows no segregation data.
+Therefore, this criterion is not applied.

 PP2

-According to standard ACMG guidelines, the rule for PP2 is: 'Missense variant in a gene with a low rate of benign missense variation and where missense variants are a common mechanism of disease'.
-Although CHEK2 is known for missense variants, the available data does not sufficiently support applying this criterion independently.
-Therefore, PP2 is not applied.
+According to standard ACMG guidelines, the rule for PP2 is: "Missense variant in a gene with a low rate of benign missense variation and where missense variants are a common mechanism of disease".
+The evidence for this variant shows insufficient data on overall missense constraint in CHEK2.
+Therefore, this criterion is not applied.

 PP3

-According to standard ACMG guidelines, the rule for PP3 is: 'Multiple lines of computational evidence support a deleterious effect on the gene or gene product'.
-The in silico predictions show a REVEL score of 0.45 and SpliceAI scores of 0, which do not support a deleterious effect.
-Therefore, PP3 is not applied.
+According to standard ACMG guidelines, the rule for PP3 is: "Multiple lines of computational evidence support a deleterious effect on the gene/gene product".
+The evidence for this variant shows in silico tools do not predict a damaging effect (REVEL 0.45, SpliceAI 0).
+Therefore, this criterion is not applied.

 PP4

-According to standard ACMG guidelines, the rule for PP4 is: 'Patient's phenotype or family history is highly specific for a disease with a single genetic etiology'.
-There is no phenotype or family history data provided in the assessment.
-Therefore, PP4 is not applied.
+According to standard ACMG guidelines, the rule for PP4 is: "Patient's phenotype or family history highly specific for a disease with a single genetic etiology".
+The evidence for this variant shows no patient phenotype or family history data.
+Therefore, this criterion is not applied.

 PP5